Kim Crouch served as executive director of NCAJ from June 2017 to June 2022.

-Kim Crouch has served as executive director of NCAJ since 2017.
-She brings to the job 15 years of experience in leading legislative advocacy and public affairs in both the public and private sector.
-As director of governmental affairs for the North Carolina Bar Association for nine years, Crouch led strategic legislative policy for the largest non-profit association for legal professionals in the state, where she honed her skills in coalition building, lobbying and stake-holder management.
+She brought to the job 15 years of experience in leading legislative advocacy and public affairs in both the public and private sector.
+Previously, as director of governmental affairs for the North Carolina Bar Association for nine years, Crouch led strategic legislative policy for the largest non-profit association for legal professionals in the state, where she honed her skills in coalition building, lobbying and stake-holder management.

 Before her time at NCBA, Crouch served as director of public affairs for the North Carolina Department of Juvenile Justice and Delinquency Prevention.